Staff and Board of Directors

 Roncone earned her Ph.D. in the History of Art at The University of St. Andrews in Scotland.

-Dr. Roncone is the most recent recipient of the coveted Solomon R. Guggenheim Hilla Rebay International Curatorial Fellowship.
+Dr. Roncone was the 2011-2012 recipient of the coveted Solomon R. Guggenheim Hilla Rebay International Curatorial Fellowship training in the Curatorial Departments of the Solomon R. Guggenheim Museum, NYC; Guggenheim Bilbao, Spain; and The Peggy Guggenheim Collection, Venice.

-She has distinguished herself as an expert in 20th Century Abstract Expressionism under the guidance of world-renowned art historian Dr. David Anfam, and has served as a part-time lecturer for the Dept. of Art History at the University of St. Andrews from 2007 through 2011.
+She has distinguished herself as an expert in 20th Century Abstract Expressionism, her Doctoral thesis having been examined by eminent art historian Dr. David Anfam, and has served as a part-time lecturer for the Dept. of Art History at the University of St. Andrews from 2007 through 2011.

 Her Ph.D. thesis was “Jackson Pollock 1930-1955: The Influence of the Old Masters.”

-Dr. Roncone is a published author with numerous articles appearing in various arts industry publications including Artes Magazine and The Burlington Magazine.
+Dr. Roncone is a published author with numerous articles appearing in various arts industry publications including Artes Magazine, The Burlington Magazine and ArtDesk.

 She is a member of the Association of Art Historians, the College Art Association and the Scottish Society of Art Historians.